Sick Cylinders: Plot

 Oswald is driving his uncovered car through the countryside.
-One day, he stops by a two-story house to pick up his date, a girl cat.
+One day, he stops by a two-story house to pick up his date, Ortensia, one girl cat.
 When both are on board, they attempt to hit the road.
 To their surprise, the car breaks down.
 Oswald steps out to fix the vehicle while the girl cat impatiently waits.

 While Oswald is fixing it, a terrier comes by, wanting to play fetch.
 Every time the rabbit hurls a stick, the terrier comes back with a bigger one.
 This goes on until the terrier returns with a huge log, dropping it on the car's front as well as flattening Oswald underneath.
 Tired of playing games, Oswald kicks away the little mutt and resumes working on the car.

 In no time, the car is repaired and ready to go.
-Oswald and the girl cat finally set off.
-However, their journey is far from a smooth one because they have to dodge large rocks on the way which they do successfully.
-But more trouble comes as the two riders see a boulder rolling toward them from behind.
+Oswald and the girl cat finally set off, but their journey is far from a smooth one because they have to dodge large rocks on the way which they do successfully.
+More trouble comes as the two riders see a boulder rolling toward them from behind.
 Finding no way to escape, they run off a cliff where they plunge into a pond, splashing out all the water.

 In the dry pit which is what is left of the pond, the car is capsized.
-Oswald and his date are lying on the ground.
+Oswald and his girlfriend are lying on the ground.
 The girl cat then stands up and expresses her disgust.
-Momentarily, a boy dog in a luxuriant car stops by.
-The boy dog invites the girl cat, who is most flattered, to come along.
+Momentarily, a bear (which is Peg Leg Pete) in a luxuriant car stops by.
+The bear invites the girl cat, who is most flattered, to come along.
 She then takes a seat and the luxuriant car then departs.
-Oswald is left behind, frustrated, and battering his own vehicle.
+Oswald is left behind, frustrated, and kicking his own vehicle.